-It happened on one of those excruciatingly boring excursions with my 4th grade school class – way back when in bonnie, bonnie Scotland.
+It happened on one of those excruciatingly boring excursions with my 4th-grade school class.

-Both Ms. Donovan and my father had expressly forbidden us to venture past the tiny fence which was designed to keep sheep from grazing to close to the cliff’s edge.
-But for the umpteenth time that day Rory hissed ‘Yankee-whore’ so close to me that the nearest of my classmates also heard.
+Both Ms. Donovan and my father had expressly forbidden us to venture past the tiny fence which was designed to keep sheep from grazing too close to the cliff’s edge.
+But for the umpteenth time that day, Rory hissed ‘Yankee-whore’ so close to me that the nearest of my classmates also heard.

 The adults didn’t hear a damn thing, because my father was busy impressing our young substitute teacher with all the intimate details about why so much moss could grow on those 50 billion tons of lava that the Atlantic had puked up at the dawn of time in order to make Skye.